jarv/jarv.org/content/posts/one-huge-shell-script.md

 - Avoid complexity for troubleshooting, monitoring and logging by leaning too much on "severless" components.
 - For the same reason, putting everything on a single VM is "good enough" for most applications.
 - CDN is probably not necessary unless you are very worried about downtime, self-hosting static files is just as easy as hosted options.
-- Put all of the Infrastructure configuration (scripts, IaC, etc) in a single repository.
+- Put all of the infrastructure configuration (scripts, IaC, etc) in a single repository.
 - Avoid cloud dependencies in general, make it work locally and then replicate that on a virtual machine as close as possible.
 - Use a minimal base image and avoid putting complexity or configuration in user-data scripts.

-But this article is not so much about this but "the huge shell script" and the last item mentioned above.
+This resulted in what I have now, which is a single VM provisioned in Hetzner Cloud where everything is configured in a single shell script and most services run in Docker containers.

-Previously, I would do something like this any time I had an experiment or idea to play around with:
+Before converting to a single VM, I would do something like this any time I had an experiment or idea to play around with:

 1. Create a new AWS account.
 1. Create a bucket for Terraform state